 Summertime is a fraudster’s dream.
 Why?
 Because companies tend to be less cautious and thorough when it comes to fraud prevention.
 On top of that, time off and remote work make it easier for fraudsters to break into the payment chain without anyone noticing.
-In fact, most of the successful frauds are committed during off-peak periods like lunch breaks, weekends, or summer holidays.
+In fact, most of the successful frauds are committed during off-peak periods like lunch breaks, weekends, or summer holidays and 50% of US companies report a spike in payment fraud during summer break.

-So, how can you protect your company against fraud this summer?
+So, how can you protect your company against holiday season fraud?
 What security measures should you set up to avoid the dramatic outputs of fraud events?
 How to make sure no one validates a vendor change request while you’re out snorkeling?
 Discover 5 safe tips in this article

-Tip 1: Make fraud awareness THE top priority
+Tip 1: Make fraud awareness the top priority of the holiday season

-Summertime shouldn’t mean less caution, quite the opposite!
-It’s critical that all staff are well informed about fraud risks and the way fraudsters operate.
+The holiday season shouldn’t mean less caution, quite the opposite!
+It’s critical that all staff are well informed about fraud risks and the way scammers operate.

 The best way to do that?
 Actively communicate about fraud risks and offer additional training to the employees that are the most involved in the payment chain.
 You can also send fake phishing emails during that period.
 This will help you assess the level of awareness of your staff and respond with appropriate measures.